p0nce/d-idioms/idioms/GC-proof resource class.md

 - works with manual release (`object.destroy`)
 - warns when the GC call the destructor and then release the resource, which is _coincidental correctness_ and dangerous to rely on.

-The general idea is to check why the destructor is called and act accordingly.
+The general idea behind the **GC-proof resource class** is to check why the destructor was called and act accordingly.

 ```
 class MyGCProofResource